Solar Batteries 101, Part 2: Buying Battery Storage

 Being honest about the economics of batteries leads people to accuse me of being ‘anti-battery’.
 On the contrary, I love batteries.
 I have one on my own home.

 I simply don’t like how some dishonest companies sell them.
-Their savings are often wildly exaggerated and miscalculated, and often sold as a magic bullet without proper consideration of the solar, battery and tariff combination that will give you the maximum savings.
+Their savings are often wildly exaggerated and miscalculated, and often sold as a magic bullet without proper consideration of the solar, battery, and tariff combination that will give you the maximum savings.

 Here are some ballpark numbers.
 A typical home battery on a standard tariff, with enough solar to charge it reliably through winter, will typically save between $500 and $850 per year.

-If you are forced to be on a time-of-use tariff, the savings can be from $600 to over $2,000 per year, depending on how expensive the evening peak is.
+If you are on a time-of-use tariff, the savings can be from $600 to over $2,000 per year, depending on how expensive the evening peak is.
 In 2024, I’m seeing tariffs that go as high as 75 cents per kWh from 4 p.m. to 9 p.m.
 Using a solar battery to power through those eye-watering prices quickly racks up your savings.

 Reason #4) Revenge